WindySprint/UVZ/README.md

 <img src="Figs/Application.jpg" width="60%">
 </div>

-# Discussion
+# 3. Discussion
-The complete code and models will be made public soon
+The complete code and models will be made public soon.

+# 4. Citation
+This paper can be obtained from http://arxiv.org/abs/2404.17883